Naereen/web-sphinx/callme.en.rst

 Emails
 ^^^^^^
-If you are a spammer, go on : jarvis.spam@laposte.net !
+If you are a spammer, go on: jarvis.spam@laposte.net !
 Oh, and, go fùck yoùrself also.

 .. image:: .courriel.png
    :scale: 120 %